mikecbrant/typescript-tooling/.changeset/align-eslint-config-devdeps.md

 - `eslint-plugin-sonarjs`
 - `eslint-plugin-unused-imports`

-Also align this package’s `devDependencies` with the exact versions resolved in the workspace lockfile to support local development of the config.
+Development policy: this package’s `devDependencies` now use caret ranges to track current tooling (no pinning to exact lockfile resolutions).